-This guide to product backlogs walks you through this tool, provides a free powerful product backlog template, and gives examples of good and bad backlogs.
+This guide will help you get the most from your product backlog, gives you a free product backlog template, and gives examples of good and bad backlogs.

 What is a product backlog

-- Indicates the confidence level the team has in what they are pursuing
+- Confidence – The confidence level the team has in each item

-- Demonstrates the order of magnitude of impact the team hopes to achieve
+- Impact – The rough impact the team hopes to deliver

 Product Backlog Template